Vorticode/solarite/docs/index.md

 ## Key Features

 - **Explicit Rendering**: You control when rendering happens through the manually invoked `render()` method - no unexpected side effects.
-- **Simple State Management**: No special state setup required.
-Use regular JavaScript variables and data structures.
+- **Simple State Management**: No signals and no special state setup required.
+Use regular JavaScript variables and data structures of arbitrary depth.
 - **Scoped Styling**: Define styles that apply only to your web component and its children while still inheriting external styles.
 - **Automatic Element References**: Elements with `id` or `data-id` attributes automatically become properties of your component class.
 - **Component Composition**: Attributes are passed as constructor arguments to nested components for easy data flow.
-- **Zero Dependencies**: Single file with no build steps or dependencies.
-Not even Node.js.
+- **Zero Dependencies**: Single ES6 module with no build steps.
 Just `import` Solarite.js or Solarite.min.js into your vanilla JavaScript and start coding.
+- **TypeScript Support**: Includes a comprehensive `.d.ts` file for excellent IDE support and type safety in TypeScript projects.
 - **MIT License**: Free for commercial use with no attribution required.

 ## Installation